zeyad3ezzat/Nadi-Shared-Task/README.md

 # Arabic Dialect Identification Using BERT Fine-Tuning
 Team MMZ Submission for Nadi Shared Task @ COLING'2020 :The 28th International Conference on computational linguistic

-_If you use any of these models in your work, please cite this paper:_
+_If you use any of these ideas in your work, please cite our paper:_

 ```